RobertDober/lab42_core/README.md

 ```

 One would be correct, but lazy attributes are many (in some of my modules and classes) and have a semantic role often very similar to
 the example above.
-They are by nature static while methods like the shortest path or fibonacci are highely dynamic.
+They are by nature static while methods like the shortest path or fibonacci are highly dynamic.

+For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/memoization.md).

+#### Gotchas

+Do not, I repeat, **Do not** memoize methods with side effects!

+The exception is _cached reading_ as in the example above.

+Do not call memoized methods with arguments that cannot be used as Hash keys like e.g. BasicObject instances or other objects not responding to the **original** `hash` method.

 ## Array